kubernetes/enhancements/keps/sig-scheduling/2044-simplified-topology-manager/README.md

 # Summary

-This document describes behavior of the Kubernetes Scheduler which take into account worker node NUMA topology.
+This document describes behaviour of the Kubernetes Scheduler which takes worker node topology into account .

 # Motivation